eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 ```

 #### StructType
-You can specify an `StructType` givin the type name of the structure.
+You can specify an `StructType` given the type name of the structure.
 ```c++
 StructType my_struct("MyStruct");
 ```